The Ultimate Guide to Affiliate World Asia 2018 – Bangkok

 We hope you don’t need to use this list… but if you’re in the market for a quick amputation, some casual brain surgery or maybe just a checkup, there are few better places in the world.
 Here are a few of Bangkok's best:

-Fun fact: medical tourism is actually an ancient practice!
+Fun fact: medical tourism in Thailand is not new!
 Thousands of years ago, Greek pilgrims traveled to the Saronic Gulf territory of Epidauria, which was believed to be the location of a healing god’s sanctuary.
-(They were probably disappointed.)

 Street markets are the juxtaposition of the calm floating markets Thailand is famous for: they’re often hectic, busy and full of people who have something they need to do right now, and you’re in their damn way!
 Don’t be discouraged, though.
 There’s hardly a more authentic experience than picking up some street food while perusing flowers and trinkets amongst the locals.